vmplacco/linemake/README.md

 `TiO`|  [HITRAN](https://hitran.org/lbl/).
 This molecule has many electronic-vabrational-rotational band systems, leading to nearly 8 million transitions cataloged in HITRAN.
 Additionally, Ti has 5 isotopes with substantial contributions to the solar-system Ti elemental abundance.
 The major isotope is <sup>48</sup>Ti, with 72.73% of the fractional contribution, and <sup>46,47,49,50</sup>Ti isotopes have 8.25%, 7.44%, 5.41%, and 5.18% fractions, respectively.
 Briefly we outline our line cut-down procedures here.
 We define a species-specific relative strength as log(*gf*) - &theta;&chi;, where &chi; is the excitation energy in eV, and &theta; = 5040/T. We choose &theta; = 1.5 (T = 3600K) as a representative very cool stellar temperature.
 Then for <sup>48</sup>TiO we retained all lines whose strengths were predicted to be >0.1% of the strongest line in a 10 Å wavelength interval, thus cutting out a large number of extremely weak TiO lines.
 This reduced the original 8 x 10<sup>6</sup> list to about 1.7 x 10<sup>6</sup>, still large but manageable.
 For the other isotopes we used the same procedure, but cut individual line strengths down by the additional factor of the isotopic ratio with respect to <sup>48</sup>Ti.
 In `linemake` for TiO the user has options of including only <sup>48</sup>TiO or adding in the other isotopic lines also.
 For now we have cut down the *gf*'s of the minor isotopic lines by their solar-system abundance ratios.
 This may be revisited in the future it is not satisfactory to users
 `FeH`| There appear to be two sources for FeH line data that can be used in synthesis lists.
 First, the [Kuruz website](http://kurucz.harvard.edu/molecules/feh/) has lines from Dulick et al. (2003, ApJ, 594, 651).
 These were translated into [MOOG](https://www.as.utexas.edu/~chris/moog.html) style in a straightforward manner.
 Second, Hargreaves et al. (2010, AJ, 140, 919) studied a different `FeH` electronic band system, creating a list of about 6300 lines with wavelengths, measured intensities, and excitation energies.
 For a small subset of about 260 lines they computed transition probabilities.
 We combined the Kurucz/Dulick and Hargreaves lines.
 After examining the relative strengths of the total FeH line list, we elected to eliminate those lines that were ≃10<sup>-7</sup> weaker than the maximum FeH line strengths.
 Fe exists predominantly as <sup>56</sup>Fe (91.7%) and the minor isotopes have not gotten much attention, so they were ignored.
 The data sources tabulate `FeH` lines from \~ 6200 Å to far into the IR, but there are relatively few lines beyond 5&mu;, and we ignored them
 `MgO`| Probably in the near future from [ExoMol](http://www.exomol.com/data/molecules/)

+## Author acknowledgements

+* The work of V.M.P. is supported by NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation (NSF).

+* I.U.R. acknowledges financial support from NASA (HST-GO-12268, HST-GO-12976, HST-AR-13246, HST-AR-13879, HST-AR-13884, HST-GO-14151, HST-GO-14231, HST-GO-14232, HST-GO-14765, HST-AR-15051, HST-GO-15657) and NSF (AST-1815403).